Rational Proofs with Multiple Provers: Multi-Prover Rational Interactive Proofs

-The provers are {\em cooperative} and jointly act to maximize the (total) expected payment received from the verifier.
-Note that this is equivalent to the provers maximizing their own expected payment when each prover receives a pre-specified division of the payment, that is, for any function $\gamma_i$ fixed at the beginning of the protocol with $\sum_{i = 1}^n \gamma_i = 1$, $P_i$ receives $\gamma_i R$.
+The provers are {\em cooperative} and jointly act to maximize the total expected payment received from the verifier.
+Note that this is equivalent to each prover maximizing his own expected payment when each $P_i$ receives a pre-specified fraction $\gamma_i$ of the payment, where $\sum_{i=1}^{p(n)} \gamma_i =1$ and $\gamma_i$ may depend on $x$ but not on $r$ and $\vec{m}$.

-Thus, before the protocol starts, the provers pre-agree on a strategy profile $\tilde{s}$ that maximizes
+Thus, before the protocol starts, the provers pre-agree on a strategy profile $s$ that maximizes